Forensic Scientist

 What Are the Disadvantages of Forensic Scientists?

-Asked by dadsfasdf about 4 years ago
+Asked by dadsfasdf over 4 years ago

 I don’t know what you mean by this.
 What is the disadvantage of working as a forensic scientist?
 Or what are the disadvantages of the existence of forensic scientists?
 Or what factors work against you when trying to obtain helpful information from evidence?